 Resignation Calls After MSU President Says Nassar Victims Are 'Enjoying' Spotlight

 Students and faculty at Michigan State University have called on the resignation or firing of interim president John Engler, almost from the day he was appointed.
-Thursday, they may get their wish.
+Thursday, they got their wish.

 "John Engler's reign of terror is over" tweeted MSU Board of Trustees member Brian Mosallam soon after an emergency meeting of the Board of Trustees was announced.